senzing-garage/knowledge-base/HOWTO/migrate-senzing-using-docker.md

           senzing/senzing-debug
         ```

-1. **Terminal 2:**
+1. Create a docker container running on "new" Senzing installation.
-   Create a docker container running on "new" Senzing installation.
+   Perform the following instructions in a new terminal window.
     1. :pencil2: Identify location of "new" Senzing installation.
        Example: